 As we’ve seen for many decades, terrorists have frequently used explosive devices as one of their most common weapons.
-Thankfully Americans haven’t had to deal with too many mass casualty bombing situations, but many countries see these types of incidents on a weekly or monthly basis.
+Thankfully Americans haven’t had to deal with too many mass casualty bombing situations, but many countries see these types of incidents.

 Unfortunately there are many “how-to” manuals available online and in books so it’s very easy for bad people and nutjob pukes to make bombs and IEDs (Improvised Explosive Devices) in various shapes and sizes.